-Sunumbra is a wonderful, proudly South African company that is passionate about providing you with natural, plant based sun protection that works - without harming animals, the environment OR your health!
-Sunumbra SPF 30 Sunscreen is the perfect choice for people who want a natural sunscreen to protect them from the sun, as well as for those who care about the environment and prefer not to use products that are cruelly tested on animals.
+Simply Bee is a wonderful, proudly South African company that is passionate about sustainability and providing you with natural, plant base products that works - without harming animals, the environment OR your health!
+Simply Bee's Beeswax Sunscreen (SPF) 30 is the perfect choice for people who want a natural sunscreen to protect them from the sun, as well as for those who care about the environment and prefer not to use products that are cruelly tested on animals.
 Reef-friendly!

-Sunumbra SPF 30 Sunscreen is made from organic plant-based ingredients and goes on smoothly, without leaving a white residue.
-It is tested on humans only, and is PETA-certified, cruelty-free and vegan!
+Simply Bee's Beeswax Sunscreen is made from organic plant-based ingredients and goes on smoothly, without leaving a white residue.
+It's free from harmful chemicals, synthetic fragrances and parabens!

 - Made in South Africa to reduce YOUR carbon footprint!

 If you have any health questions, please contact us or leave a comment below for FREE advice.
 We always love hearing from you!